 Capitalized debt issuance costs as of

-2016relate to the Chase Credit Facility.
-The Company classified the costs related to the agreement as both current and non-current liabilities and are netted against current and non-current debt.
+2019relate to the Company's credit facility.
+The costs related to the agreement are netted against current and non-current debt.
 The Company amortizes these costs using the interest method through the maturity date of the underlying debt.

-The Company reports its earnings per share in accordance with the “Earnings Per Share” topic of the
+The Company reports its earnings per share in accordance with ASU

-Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”), which requires the presentation of both basic and diluted earnings per share on the statements of operations.
+260), which requires the presentation of both basic and diluted earnings per share on the statements of operations.
 The diluted weighted average common shares include adjustments for the potential effects of outstanding stock options but only in the periods in which such effect is dilutive under the treasury stock method.
-Included in our basic and diluted weighted average common shares are those stock options and common stock shares due to participants granted from the
+Included in our basic and diluted weighted average common shares are those stock options and restricted stock awards due to participants granted from the

 2014stock incentive plan.
-Antidilutive stock awards are comprised of stock options and unvested share awards, which would have been antidilutive in the application of the treasury stock method in accordance with “Earnings Per Share” topic of FASB ASC.
+Anti-dilutive stock awards are comprised of stock options and unvested restricted stock awards, which would have been anti-dilutive in the application of the treasury stock method in accordance with ASU

-notincluded in the calculation for the years ended
+notincluded in the calculations for both the years ended

 Fair Value of Financial Instruments

-2016for cash, accounts receivable, accounts payable and accrued expenses approximate fair value because of the short-term nature of these instruments (Level I).
-The carrying value of the Company’s long-term debt with variable interest rates approximates fair value based on instruments with similar terms (Level II).
+2019for cash, accounts receivable, accounts payable and other current liabilities approximate fair value because of the short-term nature of these instruments (Level I).
+The carrying value of the Company's long-term debt with variable interest rates approximates fair value based on instruments with similar terms (Level II).

 The Company has adopted ASC